Regenerating Historic High Streets through Heritage Action Zones

 - 69% of commercial occupiers say “Historic buildings give a positive image to customers and clients”

 - The number of businesses operating in listed buildings across England rose by 18% between 2012/2018.
 That increase was 154% for retail brands and 173% for food and drink brands

 Historic England has a proven track record of intervening in flagging historic urban centres.
 Our approach is to work with partners to increase economic activity and pave the way for private investment on a much larger scale.
 Our successes range from Whitstable in the 1980s to more recent projects in Margate, Derby and Grantham.

 Our expertise and experience, working together with the local knowledge and levers of local councils and the passion of local communities is a powerful cocktail for kick-starting regeneration.

 Through understanding and enhancing the features that make them special, we can make England’s high streets more attractive places to work, live and play.
 Our funding combined with our Heritage Action Zone approach has achieved sustainable positive change the length and breadth of England.

-By extending Historic England’s successful Heritage Action Zone initiative, we will deliver a four-year programme of physical improvements and cultural activities to regenerate England’s struggling historic high streets and town centres around the country.
+By extending Historic England’s successful Heritage Action Zone initiative, we will deliver a four-year programme of physical improvements, community engagement and cultural activities to regenerate England’s struggling historic high streets and town centres around the country.
 To do this, we’ll be working closely with local authorities, Business Improvement Districts, Chambers of Commerce and other community groups.